jerjunkel/momo-animator/README.md

 | Type | Description
 | ------ | ------------------------------------- |
 | `Momo.MomoAnimator`| The return type is the animator class used to managed all the elements. |

-## Selector

-The selector should the parent of the elements that will be animated.

 ## MomoOptions <a name="momo-options"></a>